-The Technical Qualifications and Resources should contain the following information:

-- Describe the Project Team's unique qualifications and expertise, including those of key subrecipients - Describe the Project Team's existing equipment and facilities that will facilitate the successful completion of the proposed project; include a justification of any new equipment or facilities requested as part of the project - This section should also include relevant, previous work efforts, demonstrated innovations, and how these enable the Applicant to achieve the project objectives. - Describe the time commitment of the key team members to support the project. - Attach one-page resumes for key participating team members as an appendix.
+Technical Qualifications and Resources The Technical Qualifications and Resources should contain the following information: (Approximately 15% of the Technical Volume) Describe the Project Team's unique qualifications and expertise, including those of key subrecipients • Describe the Project Team's existing equipment and facilities that will facilitate the successful completion of the proposed project; include a justification of any new equipment or facilities requested as part of the project • This section should also include relevant, previous work efforts, demonstrated innovations, and how these enable the Applicant to achieve the project objectives. • Describe the time commitment of the key team members to support the project.
+Attach one-page resumes for key participating team members as an appendix.
 Resumes do not count towards the page limit.
-Multi-page resumes are not allowed. - Describe the technical services to be provided by DOE/NNSA FFRDCs and GOGOs, if applicable. - Attach any letters of support from partners/end users as an appendix (1 page maximum per letter).
-Letters of support do not count towards the page limit. - For multi-organizational or multi-investigator projects, describe succinctly: - The roles and the work to be performed by each PI and Key Participant; - Business agreements between the Applicant and each PI and Key Participant; - How the various efforts will be integrated and managed; - Process for making decisions on scientific/technical direction; - Publication arrangements; - o Intellectual Property issues; and - Communication plans
+Multi-page resumes are not allowed. • Describe the technical services to be provided by DOE/NNSA FFRDCs and GOGOs, if applicable. • Attach any letters of support from partners/end users as an appendix (1 page maximum per letter).
+Letters of support do not count towards the page limit. • For multi-organizational or multi-investigator projects, describe succinctly: The roles and the work to be performed by each PI and Key Participant; Business agreements between the Applicant and each PI and Key Participant; How the various efforts will be integrated and managed; Process for making decisions on scientific/technical direction; Publication arrangements; Intellectual Property issues; and Communication plans Project Deliverables (delivered during the Period of Performance) The following deliverables will be required from successful awardees.
+FOA applicants must consider these deliverables, in addition to other FOA reporting requirements, in the development of their application (e.g. workplan, budget, milestone summary, Go/No-Go, etc.).
+Topic Area 1, Budget Period 1 Numerical Survivability Analysis Report Tank Test Plan Budget Period I Presentation Topic Area 1, Budget Period 2 Survival Test Report Public Dataset